 The CPAAOB inspects whether measures developed by audit firms to ensure adequate operations and maintenance/enhancement of the QC system are appropriate to the size and characteristics of the firm.
 Responses to requirements for QC systems under the audit standards vary from large-sized audit firms with several thousand members to relatively small-sized audit firms.
 Furthermore, many deficiencies identified thus far reflect the size and characteristics of each audit firm, and the background to the deficiency as well.
 Therefore, in "II.
-Quality Control System", examples of deficiencies identified in the CPAAOB inspections are categorized into "Large-sized audit firms" and "Mid-tier, and small and medium-sized audit firms," and introduced basically according to the provisions of "Quality Control for Audit Firms" (Quality Control Standards Statement No. 1).
+Quality Control System", examples of deficiencies identified in the CPAAOB inspections are categorized into "Large-sized audit firms" and "Mid-tier, and small and medium-sized audit firms".
 Note that the examples of identified deficiencies include ones that could occur at any audit firm regardless of its size.
 Therefore, when examining system of quality control in your firm, please also refer to examples of deficiencies in the categories other than your firm belongs.